Insights: Article

 Perform regular backups01/43/41

-Kinetic IT’s PROTECT+ helps Australian businesses implement the Essential Eight
+Kinetic IT helps Australian businesses adopt the Essential 8

-Whether you need to implement a few or all the Essential Eight strategies in your business, it can be overwhelming when getting started.
-Kinetic IT’s PROTECT+ cyber security team will streamline the process, having helped dozens of Australian organisations and government departments to assess and implement the Essential Eight framework and achieve compliance and a strong security posture.
+Whether you need to implement a few or all the Essential 8 strategies in your business, getting started can be overwhelming.
+Kinetic IT’s PROTECT+ cyber security team will streamline the process.
+They have helped dozens of Australian organisations and government departments assess and implement the Essential 8 framework and achieve compliance and a strong security posture.

-Get in touch with us for a chat about how you can start implementing the Essential Eight in your business.
+Contact us for a chat about implementing the Essential 8 in your business.

 Is your organisation cyber safe?